apache/incubator-datalab/README.md

 -   provserv – execute command for Provisioning Service;
 -   secserv – execute command for Security Service;
 -   ui – execute command for Self-Service.

+## Billing report <a name="BillingReport"></a>

+If the parameter dlab\_path of configuration file dlab.ini wasn’t changed, the path to DLab service would default to:

 ## Troubleshooting <a name="Troubleshooting"></a>